-Source: Oconee County Finance Department
+Source: Oconee County Finance Department and Auditor's Office

-The legal debt margin for Oconee County is projected to increase in the coming decade from \$25,157,916 to \$58,476, 757, because of increased assessed property values and the elimination of current bonded indebtedness, which is scheduled to occur in 2017.
+The legal debt margin for Oconee County is projected to increase in the coming decade from \$31,882,986 to \$51,118,561 as a result of increased assessed property values.
 Naturally, any additional bonds utilized to fund capital projects in the interim would directly reduce the available amount, as would any significant decrease in assessed property values.